harum/design-pattern/notes/design-principles.md

 > dynamically.
 Decorators provide a flexible alternative to subclassing for
 > extending functionality

+### Factory pattern

 ### Singleton pattern
 The Singleton Pattern ensures a class has only one instance, and provide a global point of access to it.

+### Command pattern
+> The command pattern encapsulates a request as an object thereby letting you
+> parameterize other objects with different request, queue or log requests, and
+> support undoable operations.

 ## Self notes
 > Should effort go into reuse **above** maintainability and extensibility?
 (I